HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 < Expires: Thu, 23 Jul 2020 03:14:17 GMT
 < Cache-Control: public, max-age=600</code></pre>

-RFC 7234 says that if no caching headers are present in a response, then the browser is allowed to *heuristically* cache the response - it suggests a cache duration of 10% of the time since the `Last-Modified header` (if passed).
+RFC 7234 says that if no caching headers are present in a response, then the browser is allowed to *heuristically* cache the response—it suggests a cache duration of 10% of the time since the `Last-Modified header` (if passed).
 In such cases, most browsers implement a variation of this suggestion, but some may cache the response indefinitely and some may not cache it at all.
 Because of this variation between browsers, it is important to explicitly set specific caching rules to ensure that you are in control of the cacheability of your content.

 * 73.6% of responses are served with a `Cache-Control` header
 * 55.5% of responses are served with an `Expires` header